NAME

 -x | --privProtocol privacy protocol

 Set the privacy protocol used for encrypted SNMPv3 messages.
-Allowed values are DES or AES.
+Allowed values are DES, AES, AES192 or AES256 (depending on Net-SNMP library capabilities; check help of the nut-scanner binary program for the run-time supported list).
 Default value is DES.

 -X | --privPassword privacy pass phrase